-Article 3.24.
-Treatment of Minor Discrepancies
+Article 3.24: Treatment of Minor Discrepancies

-- 1. The customs authority of the importing Party shall disregard minor errors, such as slight discrepancies or omissions, typing errors or overrunning the margin of the designated field, provided that these minor errors do not affect the authenticity of the Certificate of Origin or the accuracy of the information included in the Certificate of Origin.
-(8) - 2.
-For multiple items declared under the same Certificate of Origin, a problem with one of the items listed shall not affect or delay the granting of preferential tariff treatment and customs clearance of the remaining items listed in the Certificate of Origin. - (8) When the difference in tariff classification is not regarded as minor discrepancy, the Parties agreed that the exporter needs to clarify the HS code with the importing Party before they apply for the Certificate of Origin with the issuing authority of the exporting Party.
+- 1. The customs authority of the importing Party shall disregard minor errors, such as slight discrepancies or omissions, typing errors or overrunning the margin of the designated field, provided that these minor errors do not affect the authenticity of the Certificate of Origin or the accuracy of the information included in the Certificate of Origin.8 - 2.
+For multiple items declared under the same Certificate of Origin, a problem with one of the items listed shall not affect or delay the granting of preferential tariff treatment and customs clearance of the remaining items listed in the Certificate of Origin.

-Article 3.25.
-Claims for Preferential Treatment
+Article 3.25: Claims for preferential Treatment

-- 1. Each Party shall require an importer in its territory that claims preferential tariff treatment for a good imported into its territory from the territory of the other Party to: - (a) make a declaration for preference, based on importer's knowledge or information including a valid Certificate of Origin, that the good qualifies as an originating good; - (b) submit the Certificate of Origin at the time of the declaration referred to in subparagraph (a) to its customs authorities upon request; and - (c) promptly make a corrected declaration and pay any duties due, where the importer has reason to believe that a Certificate of Origin on which a declaration was based contains information that is incorrect.
+- 1. Each Party shall require an importer in its territory that claims preferential tariff treatment for a good imported into its territory from the territory of the other Party to: - (a) make a declaration for preference, based on importer's knowledge or information including a valid Certificate of Origin, that the good qualifies as an originating good; - (b) submit the Certificate of Origin at the time of the declaration referred to in subparagraph (a) to its customs authorities upon request; and - (c) promptly make a corrected declaration and pay any duties due, where the importer has reason to believe that a Certificate of Origin on which a declaration was based contains information that is incorrect. - 2.
+Each Party shall provide that the importing Party applies preferential tariff treatment only in cases where an importer proves the accuracy of origin of the imported goods through documentary evidence or any other relevant information in accordance with its laws and regulations.